SD House committee points to ‘in office’ clause to clear AG

 PIERRE, S.D.
-(AP) — Republicans on a South Dakota House committee want to clear the state’s attorney general of impeachment charges for his actions surrounding a 2020 fatal car crash, arguing that anything he did was not part of his work “in office.”
+(AP) — Republicans on a South Dakota House committee want to clear the state’s attorney general of impeachment charges for his actions surrounding a 2020 fatal car crash, arguing that anything wrong he did was not part of his work “in office.”

 But those pushing to remove Attorney General Jason Ravnsborg from office are not giving up before the full House convenes in two weeks.